| Home Earth

 A typical British car.

-Also very typical British car, unfortunately now owned by BMW.
+Also very typical British car, unfortunately acquired by Vickers, then sold to Volkswagen.

 The All England Lawn Tennis and Croquet Club.